Eye (UK Parliament constituency): History

 Eye was once the smallest borough in the country, its claim based on the 1205 Charter of King John.
 The Charter was renewed in 1408, then many more times by successive monarchs.
 However, in 1885, the Town Clerk of Hythe, 125 mi south by land, proved that the original Charter belonged only to Hythe in Kent, the error having arisen from the similarity of their original Old English names, both building off a related root phrase (Hythe: landing place, Eye: land by water).
 The error was confirmed by archivists in the 1950s, but borough status was not discontinued until 1974 after government reorganization when Eye became a parish but retained a Town Council, a Mayor and the insignia.

-From 1571 to 1832, the Parliamentary Borough of Eye elected two Members of Parliament (MPs) by the bloc vote system of election.
+From 1571 to 1707, the Parliamentary Borough of Eye elected two Members of Parliament (MPs) by the bloc vote system of election to the House of Commons of England, then from 1707 to 1800 to the House of Commons of Great Britain, and from 1801 to 1832 to the House of Commons of the United Kingdom.
 By the mid eighteenth century it tended to be seen a pocket borough of Earl Cornwallis who could nominate the two MPs.
 The Reform Act 1832 reduced its representation to one MP, elected by the first past the post system.
 The parliamentary borough was abolished under the Redistribution of Seats Act 1885, and was reconstituted as one of five single-member county divisions of the Parliamentary County of Suffolk, becoming a county constituency from the 1950 general election.

 This in turn was abolished for the 1983 general election when western areas, comprising the majority, became part of the new county constituency of Central Suffolk, with eastern areas forming part of the new county constituency of Suffolk Coastal.

 The seat's main claim to fame was that it was the smallest town to have a parliamentary constituency named after it as the town of Eye had only approximately 1500 voters in 1981.
 It had been mostly a Liberal seat until 1951, after which it became a safe Conservative seat.